PugSmash/politics-text-nets/README.md

-# Analysing Political speeches using text networks
+# Analysing Text Networks in Relation to Politics